gilmore-lab/protocols/onboarding.md

 ### File Sharing ###
 #### Share Google Calendar ####
+Google Calendar is used for gathering lab member schedules, determining meeting and data collection times
 1. *New RA* created a Google calendar with their class and work schedules

 2. *New RA* shares Google calendar with psubrainlab@gmail.com.

 #### Create Asana Account ####
+Asana is used for task management
 1. *New RA* Create an account on [ASANA](https://app.asana.com/)

 2. *New RA* shares Asana username with psubrainlab@gmail.com